 I hereby acknowledge receipt of $ (numerical and word amount entered by payee) paid to me by the State, County, or City of _________________________.

 Case Agent/Officer: _______________________________________

 Case or Reference: ___________________________________

-- Receipt for P/I. An information payee receipt shall identify the exact amount paid to and received by the information payee on the date executed.
+- Receipt for Purchase of Information.
+An information payee receipt shall identify the exact amount paid to and received by the information payee on the date executed.
 Cumulative or anticipatory receipts are not permitted.
 Once the receipt has been completed, no alteration is allowed.
 The agent shall prepare an information payee receipt containing the following information:

-- The signature of at least one other officer witnessing the payment
+- The signature of at least one other officer witnessing the payment; and

 - Review and Certification.
 The signed receipt from the informant payee with a memorandum detailing the information received shall be forwarded to the agent or officer in charge.
 The agent or officer in charge shall compare the signatures.
 He/she shall also evaluate the information received in relation to the expense incurred and his/her evaluation remarks in the report of the agency or officer who made the expenditure from the imprest fund.
 The certification will be witnessed by the agent or officer in charge on the basis of the report and information payee's receipt.

 - Reporting of Funds.
 Each project shall prepare a reconciliation report on the imprest fund on a quarterly basis.
 Information to be included in the reconciliation report will be the assumed name of the informant given and to what extent this informant contributed to the investigation.
 Grantees shall retain the reconciliation report in their files and have it available for review.
 Subrecipients shall retain the reconciliation report in their files and have it available for review unless the State agency requests that the report be submitted to them on a quarterly basis.